 Q. How much does it cost to patch a roof?

-If you only need to patch a broken seal around a pipe or gutter, you can buy a sealant for $2 to $4.
+If the only repair needed is a patch to a broken seal around a pipe or gutter, a homeowner can purchase sealant and fix the issue themselves for minimal expense, provided they have the skills and comfort level to complete the task.
 If the patch required is more extensive, a roofer can repair the damage for $100 to $1,000.
 The bigger the patch, the more labor and materials are needed.

 Q. Are repairs for a leaking roof covered by my homeowners insurance?

 It depends on the cause of the leak.
 Most roof repairs are not covered by insurance for everyday wear and tear caused by age or poor maintenance.
-Fire damage and storm damage like hail or fallen tree branches may be covered under certain conditions, so be sure to read your policy carefully.
+Fire damage and storm damage like hail or fallen tree branches may be covered under certain conditions, so be sure to read the policy carefully.
 You may still be responsible for the deductible.
-In most cases, if you file your claim after too much time has passed, you may lose the option to have the repairs covered.
+In most cases, if the claim is filed after too much time has passed, coverage will be lost.